 Cold weather conditions aren’t always friendly for those with COPD.

-With your health in mind, the Lung Institute is here to give you all the information on Cold Weather & COPD: Here’s What You Need to Know.
+The Lung Health Institute is here to give you all the information on Cold Weather & COPD: Here’s What You Need to Know.

 Cold Weather & COPD